aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/import-and-export-data/_index.md

 - **Column Number**, the column number of the first cell from which data will be imported.
 - **Is Vertical**, is a Boolean value that specifies whether to import data vertically or horizontally.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-ImportingFromArrayList-ImportingFromArrayList.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-ImportingFromArrayList-ImportingFromArrayList.java" >}}

 #### Importing from Custom Objects to merged area

 To import data from a collection of objects to a worksheet containing merged cells, use [**ImportTableOptions.CheckMergedCells**](https://apireference.aspose.com/cells/java/com.aspose.cells/importtableoptions#CheckMergedCells) property.
 If the Excel template has merged cells, set the value of [**ImportTableOptions.CheckMergedCells**](https://apireference.aspose.com/cells/java/com.aspose.cells/importtableoptions#CheckMergedCells) property to true.
 Pass the [**ImportTableOptions**](https://apireference.aspose.com/cells/java/com.aspose.cells/ImportTableOptions) object along with the list of columns/properties to the method to display your desired list of objects.
 The following code sample demonstrates the use of [**ImportTableOptions.CheckMergedCells**](https://apireference.aspose.com/cells/java/com.aspose.cells/importtableoptions#CheckMergedCells) property to import data from Custom Objects to merged cells.
 Please see the attached [source Excel](90112035.xlsx) file and the [output Excel](90112036.xlsx) file for reference.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-data-ImportingFromArrayList-ImportingFromArrayList.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-ImportingFromArrayList-ImportingFromArrayList.java" >}}

 #### Importing Data from JSON